Brindle Group

 Moreover, this flux is substantially decreased in lymphoma tumours 24 h after chemotherapy (Rodrigues et al., Nat Med.
 2014; 20: 93).
 We also have some preliminary data showing that we can detect flux of label into the pentose phosphate pathway and therefore the capacity of the tumour cells to resist oxidative stress.
 The ability of certain cancer cells to resist oxidative stress has been correlated with aggressiveness and drug resistance.

-To combat the short lifetime of the polarization we have been examining the possibility of ‘parking’ the polarization in a longer-lived so-called singlet state.
+To combat the short lifetime of the polarisation we have been examining the possibility of ‘parking’ the polarisation in a longer-lived so-called singlet state.
 Although we have successfully generated this state and observed it in vivo we have yet to demonstrate a significant benefit from doing this (Marco-Rius et al., NMR Biomed 2013; 26: 1696).
 Polarisation is lost primarily through cross-relaxation between the hyperpolarised 13C spins in the labelled molecule and protons in either the molecule itself or in solvent water.
 We have demonstrated that cross relaxation with water protons could provide a method for tracking, in a proton image of the body, the passage of a bolus of the labelled material (Marco-Rius et al., Contrast Media Mol Imaging.
 2014; 9(2): 182).
 The method avoids sampling and thus destroying the 13C polarisation and turns the inevitable loss of polarisation due to cross relaxation into a useful signal.

 Future directions